MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 See {{incomplete-response}} for possible optimizations of this procedure.

+### DNS64

+DNS64 resolvers synthesize responses to AAAA queries for names that only have an A record ({{Section 5.1.7 of !RFC6147}}).
+SVCB-aware DNS64 resolvers SHOULD apply the same synthesis logic when resolving AAAA records for the TargetName (Step 2 in {{recursive-behavior}}), and MAY omit the Additional A records.

+DNS64 resolvers MUST NOT extrapolate the AAAA synthesis logic to the IP hints in the SvcParams ({{svcparamkeys-iphints}}).
+Modifying the IP hints would break DNSSEC validation and would not improve performance when the above recommendation is implemented.

 ## General requirements

 Recursive resolvers MUST be able to convey SVCB records with unrecognized